freemank1224/llm-exp/README.md

 This is an interactive demonstration project designed to explain the principles of Large Language Models (LLMs) to primary/secondary school students who have no AI background knowledge.
 It aims to explain how LLMs work through interactive pages and demonstrations.
 By utilizing this project, we can achieve real-time interactive demonstration effects far beyond PowerPoint presentations, vividly illustrating the "next token prediction" mechanism of LLMs.

 ## 1. Installation Instructions
 This project supports two installation methods: one is to deploy the local environment yourself, which requires using `Conda` commands to create and deploy Python; the other is based on `Docker`, where you can directly pull the image to use.
-The following explains each method separately.
+The following explains each method separately. **Users only need to choose one of these two methods!**

-### 1.1 Using Conda
+### 1.1 Using Conda (Recommended)
+Using the `Conda` environment for deployment allows for a clearer understanding of the code structure and makes it easier for learners to customize models or pages.

 #### macOS Users (should also apply to Ubuntu users, but not verified)
 1. The user's computer must have a Conda environment.
 If not, you need to install Miniconda or Anaconda first: